An award winning mental health initiative adopted by the Margaret River Hockey Club (MRHC) to promote healthy mindsets and culture within the club.

 To mentor someone, is to enable self – realisation of the skills and attributes that require development through the use of related questions.
 Sparking internal thought and drive to find development in these areas.
-Great mentors evoke manifestation and belief in one’s self.
+Great mentors evoke and manifest belief in one’s self.

-The rescuer – everyone loves the person who jumps in to save the day, this actually takes away from the failure, which is required to learn and develop ones skills and attributes.
+The rescuer – everyone loves the person who jumps in to save the day but this actually takes away from the failure, which is required to learn and develop ones skills and attributes.
 Allowing our teammates to have a go at something we know we are already good at and showing positive encouragement is being a mentor on the pitch.

 MRHC’s mission is to educate our members to take responsibility in keeping each other accountable for staying “above the line” in their communication and actions.
 It is natural to waiver above and below the line in our daily lives.
 When we do behave below the line through knee jerk reactions, it is important we recognise this.
-It is also important that the people affected, voice their concerns and seek advice from club mentors.
+It is also important that the people affected voice their concerns and seek advice from club mentors.

 Play the Whistle

 The Margaret River Hockey club is a string supporter of the Play the Whistle initiative from Hockey Australia.
 Play the Whistle is an initiative to encourage competing hockey teams, team officials (off field staff) and spectator groups to play in the true spirit of the game.